kimcheru18/coffee-please/README.md

 I really like sweet, delicious coffee and thought it would be interesting to see what kinds of coffee drinks are available around the world.

 ## Use Case
 This app includes 20 different coffee drinks from different countries.
 A person can read through the descriptions, view the images and choose a coffee.
-An overlay will then show where the coffee can be found and also two YouTube videos on how to make it.
+An overlay will then show where the coffee can be found, two YouTube videos on how to make it and some trivia from Wikipedia on the selected coffee and more.

 ## Working Prototype
 You can access a working prototype of the app here: https://kimcheru18.github.io/coffee-search-wikipedia-api-capstone/